zerospiel/docs/docs/quickstart-2-azure.md

 ## Create a Secret object with the Azure credentials

-For self-managed Azure clusters (non-AKS) create a Secret object that stores the `clientSecret` (password) from the Service Principal.
+In this quickstart we're assuming a self-managed Azure clusters (non-AKS) so create a `Secret` object that stores the `clientSecret` (password) from the Service Principal.
 Create a YAML file called `azure-cluster-identity-secret.yaml`, as follows, inserting the password for the Service Principal (represented by the placeholder `SP_PASSWORD_SP_PASSWORD` above):

 ```yaml
 apiVersion: v1